LakshanandSugumar/egr304-2025-f-103.github.io/docs/Appendix/App-Team-Org.md

 1. How will your team communicate?

-   We will comunicate by texting and will respond to text messages within 24 hours.
+   We will communicate by texting and will respond to text messages within 24 hours.

 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?